-- 1. Press (K), (4 ghl), (6 mno). - 2.
-Press Left Soft Key Voice to record an audio clip. - Press Left Soft Key Audio to access My Audios list.
+- 1. Press OK , 4 ghi , 4 ghi . - 2.
+Press Left Soft Key 🥏 Voice to record an audio clip.

-- Press Record to begin recording.

-- While recording, press Left

-Soft Key Pause to pause,

-or Stop to stop

-recording.

-- When you are finished recording, press Left Soft Key

-Save to save the audio clip, Send to send the audio clip to somebody else, or Right Soft Key

-Options to access additional options.
-Use to highlight Rename/ Delete and press
+- Press Left Soft Key Audio to return to the My Audios list. - 3.
+Press 💌 Record to begin recording. - While recording, press Left Soft Key Pause to pause, or Stop to stop recording. - 5.
+When you are finished recording, press Left Soft Key Save to save the audio clip, or Send to send the audio clip to somebody else, or Right Soft Key > Options to access additional options.
+Use to highlight Rename/ Delete and press or .

-- 3. Use to highlight My

-Audios/ Default and press

-- 4. Use 🛟 to highlight the audio clip.